 You need to take advantage of them, seeing your insurance premiums decrease.
 The behaviors that help you on a fitness journey improve your health, social life, finances, and time management.
 Healthy behaviors save time, money, relationships, and health.
 By making healthy decisions, you will reduce the risk of unhealthy choices.

 You can quickly observe healthy behaviors in your standard of living and lifestyle.
-Thus medical exams, criminal history, employment history, driving record, financial records, and credit reports will indicate the wise choices you make while on a fitness journey.
+Thus medical exams, criminal history, employment history, driving record, financial records, and credit reports will indicate the wise choices while on a fitness journey.